phreeza/manuscript_axon_potentials/doc/manuscript.md

 the case of an axonal fiber bundle as discussed here, the situation is
-different: the number of fibers is variable in space, in particular in the terminal zone, but the current sources at different locations are highly correlated, because they are caused by propagating action potentials.
-In the case presented here ([@fig:barnowl]), where axonal action potentials dominate the EFP, it was possible to recover from the recording the (normalized) fiber densities and average membrane potentials.
+different: the number of fibers is variable in space, in particular in the terminal zone, but the current sources at different locations are highly correlated because they are caused by propagating action potentials.
+In the case presented here ([@fig:barnowl]) where axonal action potentials dominate the EFP, it was possible to recover from the recording the (normalized) fiber densities and average membrane potentials.